 30. Frog Themes Blog

-Brought to you by the lovely people at Frogthemes.com A Wordpress themes resource, this blog includes some interesting advice pieces on web design and Wordpress web development as well as general topics to help freelancers.
+Brought to you by the lovely people at Frogthemes.com A Wordpress themes resource, this blog includes some exciting advice pieces on web design and Wordpress web development as well as general topics to help freelancers.

 Described as 'freelance tips and advice from the trenches', this freelance blog has some pretty decent articles to help you out.